Financial Assistance

 • KEY DATES

-• Friday, November 18, 2022: Deadline for completion of Financial Assistance application for NEW students
+• Friday, December 5, 2025: Deadline for completion of Financial Assistance application for new and returning students

-• Tuesday, January 17, 2023: Financial Assistance awards announced for grade 6
+• Friday, January 16, 2026: Financial Assistance awards announced for new grade 6 students

-• Monday, January 23, 2023: Financial Assistance awards announced for grade 9
+• Friday, January 20, 2026: Financial Assistance awards announced for new grade 9 students

-Should a divorced family be seeking financial assistance for their child, both the custodial and non-custodial parents must complete separate Blackbaud Financial Aid Management applications.
-Belen Jesuit considers the assets and income of both natural parents, if living, before considering any award.
-Copy of the divorce decree must be submitted to Ms. Ana Manrara.
+Should a parent seek financial assistance for their child, the custodial and non-custodial parents must complete separate Clarity applications.
+Belen Jesuit considers the assets and income of both parents, if living, before considering any award.

-Belen Jesuit is a participating school with the Step-Up and AAA Scholarships.
-These programs provide income-based scholarships to qualified families.
-Parents applying for financial aid at Belen Jesuit must apply for the following two scholarships.
-Please check the websites for the 2023-2024 application dates.
+Belen Jesuit is a participating school in the Step-Up Scholarship Program.
+Parents applying for financial aid at Belen Jesuit must apply for the Step Up scholarship.
+Please check the websites for the application dates for 2026-2027.

-Notice to parents enrolling students under the FES-UA scholarship: Please note that our school accommodates students with disabilities in accordance with the requirements under federal and local law.
-However, your child may not necessarily receive the types of accommodations or related services that your child may be entitled to receive at a public school, as public schools have different obligations under the IDEA.
+Notice to parents enrolling students under the FES-UA scholarship: Please note that our school accommodates students with disabilities in accordance with federal and local laws.
+However, your child may not necessarily receive the types of accommodations or related services he may be entitled to receive at a public school, as public schools have different obligations under the IDEA.
 The IDEA does not apply to private schools.
-We are happy to have a conversation with you about the accommodations your child may need and be entitled to at our school.
+We are happy to have a conversation with you about the accommodations your son may need and those we may be able to provide at our school.

 Step-Up Scholarship